 The cost varies, depending on several factors but is in the ballpark of $800 per treatment.
 I suggest scheduling a consultation appointment with CosmetiCare to see what your own treatment plan would look like.

 This specific treatment was one of the reasons I was so excited to become an ambassador with CosmetiCare!
-I've heard great things about this procedure and think it's really going to help my skin.
+It can be quite an expense to do beauty treatments especially the ones that require multiple visits.

 Skin preparation is dependent mostly on age.
-Since I am in my 40's I was instructed to stop using anything with acids (that you typically find in wrinkle creams and acne products) for about a week prior.
+Since I am in my 40’s I was instructed to stop using any lotions or soaps with acids (that you typically find in anti-aging products and acne products) for about a week prior.

 As there are needles involved, you must arrive to the office 45 minutes early to have a numbing gel applied.
 If doing the PRP therapy, they will also draw blood when you first arrive so that the plasma can be separated out.